top of page

 Dr. Hilger attended the Uniformed Services University in Bethesda, MD.
 She was sponsored by the USPHS.
 She completed her residency in Emergency Medicine here in San Diego at the Naval Medical Center San Diego in Balboa Park.
 Her first two assignments working as an Emergency Department physician supported the Indian Health Service in Gallup, NM and Anchorage, AK.
 Then she spent a few years as the Medical Director for Yosemite National Park.
 The years in Yosemite were during the height of the COVID pandemic, which made the medical work challenging but living in the park a fabulous experience.
 Dr. Hilger and her family moved back to San Diego in the fall of 2022, for her daughter to begin fifth grade at Bird Rock Elementary.
 Dr. Hilger has been assigned to the US Coast Guard in her current position as the first USCG Emergency Medical Services (EMS) Medical Director.
 She is developing the EMS system for the USCG for service members working across the country and around the world.
 Outside of her professional career, Dr. Hilger enjoys spending time with her family.
 They love outdoor activities, traveling and exploring what living in San Diego has to offer.

-Corinne Holmes, Electrical Engineer
+Jacob Moctezuma, Electrical Engineer

 Tom Rice, Retired Pilot